Ann Goldstein and Mary Norris

 The Broadly Speaking series is proudly supported by Krystyna Campbell-Pretty AM and family.

-Caro Llewellyn is CEO of the Wheeler Centre and the author of four works of non-fiction including the 2020 Stella Prize shortlisted memoir, Diving into Glass.
-She's also the former director of several large scale literary festivals, including Sydney Writers' Festival and the PEN World Voices Festival chaired by Salman Rushdie in New York.
+Caro Llewellyn is CEO of the Wheeler Centre and the author of four works of non-fiction including the 2020 Stella Prize shortlisted memoir, Diving into Glass, which is about her father’s polio and her own MS diagnosis.
+She’s also the former artistic director of several large-scale literary festi...
+Read more